Xync/UnnamedSecurityContest/TerraformTargets/Readme.txt

 Fedora 32 - 10.23.0.32

-Every server has at these two users: johndoe:SecretPassword - Regular user with sudo privs root:1NewPassword
+Every server has at these two users: johndoe:RedTeam123 - Regular user with sudo privs root:Secure123

 Password based ssh authentication is enabled for users and root.